bramp/myip/README.md

 [![ip.bramp.net screenshot](screenshot.png)](http://ip.bramp.net/)

-This project was quite literally hacked out one weekend, and was my first App Engine project.
+This project was quite literally hacked out in one weekend, and was my first App Engine project.

 *This is not an official Google product*